CindyLouWho2/CindyLouWho2.github.io/README.md

 You can *[clone](https://github.com/CindyLouWho2/CindyLouWho2.github.io.git)* or *[download](https://github.com/CindyLouWho2/CindyLouWho2.github.io.git)* this project via [GitHub](https://github.com) to your local machine.

-Part 1: Optimize PageSpeed Insights score for index.html
+Part 1: Optimize PageSpeed Insights score for index.html I obtained a score of 94 on the Desktop but only 83 on the Mobile.
+I do not know how to improve mobile score since the optimization suggestions call for 'reducing the server response time" and 'leveraging browser caching' which are beyond my control.
 ![Using ngrok](./Desktop.png)
 ![Using ngrok](./Mobile.png)